Referral to a specialist for symptoms of ovarian cancer

 • pain in your tummy (abdomen) or lower part of your abdomen (pelvis)

-• needing to wee more often than usual (frequency) or more suddenly than usual (urgency)
+• needing to pee more often than usual (frequency) or more suddenly than usual (urgency)

+Women aged 50 or over who have had symptoms of irritable bowel syndrome (IBS) in the last 12 months should have a CA125 blood test.
 This is because IBS rarely develops for the first time in women over 50 years.
 IBS can cause a broad range of symptoms.
-The most common are diarrhoea or constipation, or changing from one to the other.
+The most common are diarrhoea, constipation, or changing from one to the other.
 Also bloating and swelling of the tummy.

 Your GP might also offer you tests if you have: